projectara/greybus-spec/source/special/svc.rst

   Connection to intf2_id, unless intf2_id is an AP Interface ID, and receive a successful response.

-- Ensure that a :ref:`greybus-protocol-ping-operation` is successfully exchanged on the connection.
+- Ensure that a :ref:`greybus-protocol-cport-shutdown-operation` is
+  successfully exchanged on the Connection.

-  If either intf1_id or intf2_id is an AP interface ID, the AP may ensure the Ping Operation is exchanged by sending the ping request from its end of the connection, and receiving the response.
+  If either intf1_id or intf2_id is an AP interface ID, the AP may ensure the CPort Shutdown Operation is exchanged by sending the Request from its end of the Connection, and receiving the Response.

 This sequence is depicted in :ref:`lifecycles_connection_management`.